A step by step Travel to India guide

 Several parts of India can be noisy and crowded, especially if you are in a city or a town.
 So, if you want to stay far away from the clamor and noise of the city life, make sure to head towards the hills, beaches or other touristy spots, outside of the big cities.

 Feet are not considered clean in India.
 Therefore, when you touch something with your feet, always apologize.
 Also, make sure you’re not passing objects with your left hand.
-It is considered as poor mannerisms.
-If you are unsure of what’s happening around you, especially if its a custom, check what others are doing and imitate that.
+It is considered poor mannerisms if you are unsure of what’s happening around you, especially if it’s a custom.
+Check what others are doing and imitate that.

-In order to stay healthy throughout the trip in India, you must adhere to a number of rules and not deviate from them in any wayת if you want to avoid all kinds of intestinal parasites or severe stomach upset.
-I traveled for a month in India (and in other countries) with my small children, we kept these rules and stayed healthy throughout the trip:
+To stay healthy throughout the trip to India, you must adhere to several rules and not deviate from them in any wayת if you want to avoid all kinds of intestinal parasites or severe stomach upset.
+I traveled for a month in India (and in other countries) with my small children.
+We kept these rules and stayed healthy throughout the trip: